00Nevo/00Nevo/README.md

 ### 🧩 Secondary Focus

-- 🔷 **C++ (Beginner)**
-   Exploring programming concepts through C++:
-   - Syntax and structure
-   - Control flow and functions
-   - Introduction to object-oriented programming

 - 🔍 **Software Testing**
    Gaining a solid understanding of the basics of manual software testing:
    - Test planning and execution
    - Writing and organizing test cases
    - Understanding defect lifecycles
    - Gaining insight into QA processes and standards (e.g., ISTQB Foundation)

 ---

 ### 💪 My Interests